MilosKozak/ruffy/README.md

 How do I build it?

-* Download a 2.3 Version of Androidtudio
+* Download a 2.3 Version of Android-Studio
 * Set it up with the wizard
 * clone this project from github
 * open it with android studio